MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 integrating applications available for business alerts.
 You must complete the steps in this procedure if you use integrating applications with Microsoft Dynamics GP and you want to include information from these applications in a business alert.
-After you complete this procedure, you’ll be able to select tables from integrating applications when you’re creating a business alert with the Business Alert wizard.
+After you complete this procedure, you'll be able to select tables from integrating applications when you're creating a business alert with the Business Alert wizard.

 **To use data from integrating applications in alerts:**